sabgul/control-setting/README.md

 ### 🚮 (No need to read) Trash can / scratchpad for stream of consciousness used during first 3 hours of working on the task, when thinking of the ideas to implement:

 > LLM generate codebases / main task and handcode a side task

-Note: the name of this repo is completely random and was chosen by github.
-However, the ideas presented by the attack model ellicit spoonfeeding of defect code (?)

 To preface, I'd like to start by explaining the goal of this task in my own words, just to ensure I grasped it correctly.